 One morning with our kids at school, my husband and I head to our local café, Zia’s.
-Walking in from the main street of Town Center on a crisp winter’s day, we are greeted by owner.
+Walking in from the main street of Town Center on a crisp winter’s day, we are greeted by the owner.
 Immediately, we are enveloped by the surrounding aroma of cinnamon and apples.
 Puffing out of muffin tins, we discover a batch of her freshly baked apple pastries.

-I appreciate sitting with a cup of tea, thumbing through photo books on design, cooking and travel.
+I appreciate sitting with a cup of tea, thumbing through photo books on design, cooking, and travel.
 It is a pleasure revisiting classic literature, discovering new tales, and sharing award-winners with my boys.
-When in search of a gift for any age, I am always sure to find a something special.
+When in search of a gift for any age, I am always sure to find something special.

 I stroll up the street to refill my bottles of balsamic vinegar and olive oil.
 With plenty of wonderful flavors to sample, staples in my pantry are the espresso balsamic paired with a rich, peppery Californian olive oil.
-Drizzle it over a fresh arugula salad topped with shredded free-range rotisserie chicken, dried cranberries, pecans and a creamy chèvre (goat) cheese.
+Drizzle it over a fresh arugula salad topped with shredded free-range rotisserie chicken, dried cranberries, pecans, and a creamy chèvre (goat) cheese.
 This makes a quick, healthy meal.
 They also compliment my favorite artisan bread, such as ciabatta or rosemary focaccia.
 Mmmm… Delicious!

 Along the boulevard in Town Center, Selland’s Market Café exemplifies the meaning of freshness and quality.
 (Randall Selland has long provided a standard of excellence for me.
 My experiences at his other Sacramento restaurants, The Kitchen and Ella, have been enhanced by their superior quality and service.)
 This deli-style Café is located in a building reminiscent of the French Quarter in New Orleans.
 Its cheerful and airy atmosphere encourages a sense of community.

-With its lake view, I also enjoy the authenticity of Chantara Thai Cuisine.
-The other night, my family indulged in their pumpkin curry, eggplant with tofu and pineapple fried rice.
+With its lake view, I also enjoy the atmosphere and food at Chantara Thai Cuisine.
+The other night, my family indulged in their pumpkin curry, eggplant with tofu, and pineapple fried rice.
 The contrasting elements of Thai food set off like fireworks in my mouth.